echasnovski/mini.nvim/readmes/mini-comment.md

     -- Whether to recognize as comment only lines without indent start_of_line = false,

-    -- Whether to ensure single space pad for comment parts pad_comment_parts = true,
+    -- Whether to force single space inner padding for comment parts pad_comment_parts = true,
   },